Ravexburn/LuckyBot/README.md

 * become a contributor
 * play around with commands

+You can now also check out the [Lucky Bot Website](http://www.luckybot.io/) here.
 ---

 ¹ per server and globally where Lucky Bot is installed